-\subsubsection{DKT-ML.}
+\subsubsection{DKT-ML}

 DKT discards questions from the sequence and thus only represents a separate embedding for each KC-response pair, $e_{(c_t, r_t)}$.
-One method to incorporate a \texttt{<Mask>} label is by adding a new embedding for each masked concept-response pair, $(c_t, \texttt{<MASK>})$.
-However, we instead adapt the AKT approach by using separate embeddings for each KC, denoted as $e_{c_t}$, and separate embeddings for each label: $g_0$, $g_1$, and $g_{\texttt{ <MASK>}}$.
-Thus, the embedding for $(c_t, \texttt{<MASK>})$ is
+One method to incorporate a \texttt{MASK} label is by adding a new embedding for each concept-\texttt{MASK} pair, $(c_t, \texttt{MASK})$.
+However, we instead adapt an approach similar to AKT by using separate embeddings for each KC, denoted as $e_{c_t}$, and separate embeddings for each label: $g_0$, $g_1$, and $g_{\texttt{ MASK}}$.
+Thus, the embedding for $(c_t, \texttt{MASK})$ is